Introduction

 Real Example — 10 LPA CTC Breakdown

-Let us trace a ₹10 LPA CTC through each stage to see how much actually reaches your bank account.
-This uses standard Indian salary structure assumptions.
+Let's trace a ₹10 LPA CTC through each stage to see exactly how much reaches your bank account.
+The assumptions below reflect a standard Indian salary structure.

 | Component | Annual | Monthly |